ClickHouse/ClickHouse/docs/en/data_types/special_data_types/interval.md

 - QUARTER
 - YEAR

-For each interval type there are the separated data type.
+For each interval type, there is the separated data type.
 For example, the DAY interval is expressed as the `IntervalDay` data type:

 ```sql
 SELECT toTypeName(INTERVAL 4 DAY)